- Create an experiment to upload the data

 Walk through steps one to four to QC your data:

-4. Review or adjust your panel assignments or channel names?
-For the last step, click on the Sample tags menu and select Assign panels to view and edit channel names.
+The next step, click on the Sample tags menu and select Assign panels to view and edit channel names.

-(upload more files to an experiment)
+(Upload more files to an experiment)

 Have more questions?
 Submit a request